Home > Analyses > Financial Services > Citigroup Inc.

 SWOT Analysis

-This SWOT analysis highlights Citigroup Inc.’s key internal and external factors to inform strategic investment decisions.
+This analysis identifies Citigroup Inc.’s core competitive factors to inform strategic investment decisions.

 Strengths